Witness structures and immediate snapshot complexes: The motivation for the study of immediate snapshot complexes

 Let us briefly sketch the plan of the article.
 In Section~\ref{sect:2} we define witness structures, and a few operations on them, where {\it ghosting} is the most important one.
-That operation will encode the combinatorics of taking simplicial boundary in the immediate snapshot complexes.
+That operation encodes the combinatorics of taking simplicial boundary in the immediate snapshot complexes.
+The reason we chose the term {\it ghosting} is because the operation removes the information of a~set of processes.
+However, these processes do not disappear completely, and parts of their information appears in the total pattern anyway, reflected in the views of other active processes; so these processes remain like ghosts hidden in the background.
 In Section~\ref{sect:3}, we use the language of witness structures to define the immediate snapshot complexes, and prove the important Reconstruction Lemma.
 In Section~\ref{sect:4} we look at the first properties of the immediate snapshot complexes.
 In particular, we prove that they are pure, we look at some enumerative combinatorics connected to these complexes, and we show how the standard chromatic subdivision can be seen as an instance of immediate snapshot complex construction.
 In Section~\ref{sect:5} we describe a canonical decomposition of the immediate snapshot complexes, and prove that topologically, they are pseudomanifolds with boundary.
 Finally, in Section~\ref{sect:6}, we explain why our immediate snapshot complexes provide correct combinatorial model for the protocol complexes of standard protocols in the immediate snapshot read/write computation model.

 This paper grew out of the first half of author's preprint \cite{K1}.
 The second half of \cite{K1} is focused on showing that the immediate snapshot complexes are homeomorphic to closed balls.
 Specifically, we show that there exists a homeomorphism from an~appropriate standard simplex to the immediate snapshot complex, such that the image of every subsimplex of the standard simplex is a~subcomplex of the immediate snapshot complex.
 This part has already appeared in print, see~\cite{K2}.